KrakeIO/krake-data-server/README.md

   - $where : the conditions to be used for selecting the records
   - $order : the order in which to order the records returned
   - $limit : the total number of records to return
-  - $skip : the number of records to discard before returning the first set of records
+  - $offset : the number of records to discard before returning the first set of records

 ```json
 http://krake-data-server/:table_name/search/:format?q={